h2o/h2o/README.md

 H2O - an optimized HTTP server / library implementation
 ===

-H2O is an optimized server implementation with support for HTTP/1, HTTP/2, websocket running either on TCP or TLS (i.e. HTTPS and WSS).
+H2O is an optimized HTTP server implementation that can be used either as a standalone server or a library.
 It uses libuv as its backend, but a tiny event loop is also provided in case speed / code footprint is important.

+Supported Protocols
+---

+- HTTP/1.0 (http and https)
+- HTTP/1.1 (http and https)
+- Websocket (RFC6455, both ws and wss)
+- HTTP/2.0 (draft 14, via Upgrade, NPN, ALPN)

 Building and Running the Server
 ---